Validate Azure Stack system state

 - Resource group creation

 - Offer creation

 - Virtual machine creation

 - Queue storage operation

 The parameter List can be used to display all available test categories.

 The parameters Include and Ignore can be used to include or exclude test categories.
-See the Tests available section for more information on shorthand to be used with these arguments.
+See the following section for more information about the information to be used with these arguments.